GlobeTeam-Platform/ga-kursus-docker/slides/slides.md

 A Dockerfile is a text document that contains all the commands a user could call on the command line to assemble an image

 ---
+layout: quote

+---

+# Docker Compose

+Docker Compose is a tool for defining and running multi-container Docker applications.
+It allows you to define a configuration file in Yaml, that specifies the services, ports, and volumes needed for your application, making it easy to spin up and manage complex systems with multiple containers.

+---
 layout: image
 image: /learn-2.jpg
 ---